 Instant Pot Chili that is award winning and bringing home cook-off victories across the country.
 You don’t want to miss diving into a bowl of our best chili!

-If you want chili from scratch, our traditional chili is your answer.
+If you want chili from scratch, this traditional chili is your answer.
 It took us 10 years to discover an award winning recipe and this is finally it, plus it’s an instant pot recipe which means it’s all done in less than 1 hour (with instructions for cooking on the stove top or crock pot as well)!!
 It is full of bacon, ground beef, beans, classic chili spices and all the toppings you want!

-Let’s talk about how to make this homemade chili step by step, and discuss what goes well with it, and how to freeze it to eat later.
+Let’s talk about how to make this homemade chili step by step, discuss what goes well with it, and how to freeze it to eat later.
 So much to talk about, so let’s get going!

 We attended a chili cook-off and brought this awesome Cheesy Ground Beef Enchilada Chili.
 It was so good, but soooo many arteries were clogged that night.
 It’s pretty unhealthy, but I heard a rumor that if you don’t eat it alone the calories don’t count.

 If you want a healthy chili recipe, you should definitely try our award winning healthy turkey instant pot version, which uses ground turkey instead of beef.
-And imho, all chili, healthy or not so healthy, tastes the best with a side of cornbread or our crazy easy 7-Up biscuits!

 Chili Cook-Off Idea!

-- Muffin Tin Trick
+Muffin Tin Trick

 Ingredients for Instant Pot Chili